CodingClauds/habitualr-capstone/README.md

 npm run build
 # Builds the app for production to the `build` folder.
 # It correctly bundles React in production mode and optimizes the build for the best performance.
-# Your app is ready to be deployed!

 npm run start
 # which builds and opens a web browser